Francis B. Schulte

 Francis Bible Schulte, O.H.S.
 (December 23, 1926 - January 17, 2016) was an American prelate of the Roman Catholic Church.
 He served as archbishop of the Archdiocese of New Orleans in Louisiana from 1989 to 2002.
 He was a member of the Order of the Holy Sepulchre.

 Schulte previously served as bishop of the Diocese of Wheeling-Charleston in West Virginia from 1985 to 1989 and as an auxiliary bishop of the Archdiocese of Philadelphia in Pennsylvania from 1981 to 1985.

+In the 1990s, Schulte was involved in covering up child sexual abuse in the New Orleans diocese.

 Biography

 Early life

 Francis Schulte was born on December 23, 1926, in Philadelphia, Pennsylvania, the only child of Francis Xavier Schulte, a pharmacist, and his wife, Katherine (née Bible) Schulte.
 His parents had him baptized with both their surnames.
 As a child, his parents enrolled him at Norwood Academy for Boys in Philadelphia.
 Schulte then studied at St. Joseph's Preparatory School in Philadelphia.

-Deciding to become a priest, with his mother's strong support, Schulte enrolled at St. Charles Borromeo Seminary in Overbrook, Pennsylvania.
+Deciding to become a priest, with his mother's strong support, Schulte enrolled at St. Charles Borromeo Seminary in Philadelphia.
 He later studied at the University of Pennsylvania in Philadelphia, obtaining a Master of Political Science.
 Schulte then did more graduate studies at Oxford University in England, and at the Harvard Graduate School of Education in Cambridge, Massachusetts.